usdot-jpo-ode/wzdx/spec-content/enumerated-types/derived-from-its-standards/LaneType.md

-`left-exit-lane` | | A lane or ramp with an egress on the left `right-entrance-lane` | | A lane or ramp with an ingress on the right `left-entrance-lane` | | A lane or ramp with an ingress on the left `right-merging-lane` | right-merging-lanes (8206) | The right lane where the lane ends with a gradual merge with the second most lane
+`left-exit-lane` | | A lane or ramp with an egress on the left `right-entrance-lane` | | A lane or ramp with an ingress on the right `left-entrance-lane` | | A lane or ramp with an ingress on the left `sidewalk` | sidewalk (8222) | The sidewalk or pedestrian way `bike-lane` | cycle-lane (8242) | Bike lane
-`left-merging-lane` | left-merging-lanes (8207) | The left lane where the lanes ends by a gradual merge with the second most left lane
-`sidewalk` | sidewalk (8222) | The sidewalk or pedestrian way `bike-lane` | cycle-lane (8242) | Bike lane
 `shoulder` | | Generic shoulder; useful when the shoulder is neither left nor right (e.g. between HOV Lane and main roadway).
 It can also be used in place of `left-shoulder` or `right-shoulder`.